defold/doc/docs/en/manuals/physics.md

 * Box shapes
 * Sphere shapes
-* Capsule shapes (does only work with 3D physics!)
+* Capsule shapes (these only work with 3D physics!)

 You add these shapes and can use the ordinary editor transform tools to scale, rotate and position them.
 Each collision object has a number of properties: